x-2mas/S.E.A.T/README.md

 There are two ways to sit:

 #### Default Method:
-  1. Stand infront (or on top of) of the block you want to sit on
+  1. Stand in front of (or on) the block you want to sit on
   2. Turn around and face away from the block
   3. Look straight down and Right-Click (USE button / MOUSE 2)

 #### 'Only If Sneaking' Method:
-  1. Stand infront (or on top of) of the block you want to sit on
+  1. Stand in front of (or on) the block you want to sit on
   2. Turn around and face away from the block
   3. Look straight down and
     3.1.
-Hold Left Shift for a second or two (SNEAK button) 3.2.
+Hold Left Shift for a second or two (SNEAK button)
+    3.2.
 Release Left Shift (SNEAK button) & quickly press Right Click (USE button)

 **You can switch to your preferred method using the pack menu**